 Not engulfing much of your room, it will substantially veil 64×41×83 (L×W×H) inches of space.

-The folks who are looking for upgradable resistance feature and can satisfactorily compromise with lack of rail rowing must head-on with this.
+The folks looking for an upgradable resistance feature and can satisfactorily compromise with lack of rail rowing must head-on with this.

 - Resistance up-gradation till 310 pounds